Senior Year: Succeed in the Workplace or Graduate School

-Update your profile in MU Career Connection and access the employment database to explore hundreds of employers and full-time job opportunities.
+Update your profile in Handshake and access the employment database to explore hundreds of employers and full-time job opportunities.
 Attend all off-campus and on-campus Fall and Spring Job Fairs, even if you are not graduating that semester, to connect with prospective employers and practice your networking skills.

 Research employers in your field with online tools and resources and consider conducting informational interviews for networking.